 I was a young boy in Bolton when my father accepted an offer of redeployment to Kent.
-I had some grasp of the situation - if not its finality - and when a taxi pulled up on our cobbled street in the autumn of 1961, I cheerfully kissed my tearful granny goodbye before hopping into the taxi with my two little brothers, Mam and the baby, and Dad with the family dog.
+Though I had some grasp of the situation, I didn’t fully understand its finality and when a taxi pulled up on our cobbled street in the autumn of 1961, I cheerfully kissed my tearful granny goodbye before hopping into the taxi with Mam, Dad, three little brothers and the family dog.

 ~